learn-co-curriculum/python-p3v3-web-servers-and-wsgi/README.md

 > This lesson is a code-along, so please fork and clone the repo.

 `Pipfile` has a new dependency that we'll use in this lesson:`werkzeug`.
-Run `pipenv install`to install the dependencies and `pipenv shell` to enter your virtual environment before running your code.

 Run `pipenv install && pipenv shell` to generate and enter your virtual environment.
-This will install Werkzeug, alongside our usual testing and debugging libraries.

 ```console
 $ pipenv install && pipenv shell
 ```

-You'll also notice a folder in the repo named `server`, which is where we'll put files containing Python code.
+You'll notice a folder in the repo named `server`, which is where we'll put files containing Python code.
 The folder contains a file named `werkzeug_app.py`.
 We will edit this file to create our first web server.